 That’s a healthy growth rate, whereas double digit price increases are unhealthy.
 This rate is actually skewed up by the number of new luxury homes coming onto the market and the constant churn at the high end of the market.

-7. Rents Are On the Rise, Too
+7. Las Vegas Rent Prices Are On the Rise

 During the Great Recession, Las Vegas went from a fifth of its residents renting to nearly two fifths.
 As the job market and personal credit improved, the area is back to having around 19% of residents rent.
 However, rents are on the rise.